FairwindsOps/terraform-gke/private-vpc-native/README.md

 # Terraform Private VPC Native GKE Cluster Module

 This module manages a private Google Kubernetes Engine (GKE) VPC Native cluster.
 The subnet CIDRs used for cluster nodes, pods, and services, are specified in the form of existing Google Compute secondary IP ranges.
-Use a separate Terraform module, such as [this `terraform-gcp-vpc-native` one](https://github.com/FairwindsOps/terraform-gcp-vpc-native), to create these network resources in advance.
+Use a separate Terraform module, such as [this `terraform-gcp-vpc-native/cloud-nat` one](https://github.com/FairwindsOps/terraform-gcp-vpc-native/tree/master/cloud-nat), to create these network resources in advance.

 By default, the cluster will be provisioned with a private kubernetes api and a private node group.
 These are both configurable inputs.
 To have a Public API and private node groups, set `enable_private_endpoint` to `false`.